Geekman

 1. Open Google Chrome and click on the Menu button.
 For those unaware, the Menu button is located in the top right corner of your screen in the form of three dots.

 2. Now, click and open Settings.
-Once the settings page opens, scroll down and see a button labeled Use a Prediction service to load pages more quickly.
+Once the settings page opens, scroll down and see a button labelled Use a Prediction service to load pages more quickly.

 3. Enable it or turn it on.